zarrs/zarrs_book/src/basic_usage/v2_to_v3.md

 `GroupMetadataOptions` currently has only one option that impacts the Zarr version of the metadata.
 By default, `GroupMetadataOptions` keeps the current Zarr version.

-To convert a Zarr V2 group to Zarr V3:
+To write Zarr V3 metadata:
 ```rs
 group.store_metadata_opt(&
     GroupMetadataOptions::default()